 According to the National Highway Traffic Safety Administration (NHTSA), most fatal car accidents happen within 25 miles of your home.
 However, not only does being close to home increase the likelihood of being involved in a fatal crash, so too can the type of community you reside and commute in and the roadways you most frequently traverse increase your risk.

-No matter where your car accident occured, if you or a loved one suffered injuries or death in a car accident, you may be eligible for compensation.
+No matter where your car accident occurred, if you or a loved one suffered injuries or death in a car accident, you may be eligible for compensation.
 A Munley Law Personal Injury Attorneys car accident attorney can help you determine the cause of your accident, and calculate what damages you may qualify for.